 The accessibility regulations do not require us to fix PDFs, videos or other documents published before 23 September 2018 if they’re not essential to providing our services.

-Any PDF documents supplied and with regard to Essex Police and Essex Fire and Rescue Service are deemed third-party content which Essex PFCC does not have control over.
+Any documents supplied and with regard to Essex Police and Essex Fire and Rescue Service are deemed third-party content which Essex PFCC does not have control over.
+However, we will encourage these organisations to make the content they provide as accessible as possible over time.

 Any new videos, PDFs or Word documents we publish will meet accessibility standards, as long as they are not third-party content.
+If it is not possible for PDFs to meet accessibility standards we will ensure a plain text version is retained and provided on request.

 Third party content